 Specialty in Supply Chain Organization and Management

-This specialty provides advanced training in the optimization of the processes derived from the supply chain, from the acquisition of raw materials to the delivery of the final product to the customer.
-To do this, the industrial engineers of this specialty will ensure that the products arrive on time, with the appropriate quality and an efficient cost, maximizing the value for the company and the customer.
-Among others, their responsibilities include: the design and planning of the supply chain, inventory management, logistics optimization, supplier management, cost analysis, demand planning, risk management, continuous improvement and sustainability.
+This specialization provides advanced training in optimizing supply chain processes, from raw material acquisition to final product delivery to the customer.
+Industrial Engineers specializing in this field ensure that products arrive on time, with the appropriate quality, and at a cost-effective price, maximizing value for both the company and the customer.
+Their responsibilities include, among others: supply chain design and planning, inventory management, logistics optimization, supplier management, cost analysis, demand planning, risk management, continuous improvement, and sustainability.

-For this, the curriculum has been designed so that in the first year training is included in quantitative tools for optimization and supply management and production systems.
-In the second year, the training focuses on various functions associated with the operations management area such as asset management, supply chain and distribution networks.
+To this end, the curriculum has been designed so that the first year includes training in quantitative optimization tools and in the management of supply and production systems.
+In the second year, the training focuses on various functions associated with the area of operations management, such as asset management, the supply chain, and distribution networks.

-With the training in this specialty, graduates will be able to manage the supply chain in companies from different sectors, with the application of efficient methods in the design and organization of the same.
+With training in this specialty, graduates will be able to manage the supply chain in companies in different sectors, applying efficient methods in its design and organization.

 slide10.svg

-In the 2025/26 course, the subjects of the first course and some second (in 2026/27 will be offered the rest of those of the second year).
-These subjects are taken together with the degree in Industrial Technologies Engineering ( GITI-2010 ).
-The following table shows the correspondence between the subjects of the specialty and those of the Giti-2010.
+In the 2025/26 academic year, the first-year courses and some second-year courses will be offered (the remaining second-year courses will be offered in 2026/27).
+These courses are taken concurrently with the Bachelor's Degree in Industrial Technology Engineering ( GITI-2010 ).
+The following table shows the correspondence between the courses in this specialization and those in GITI-2010.

-Specialty subjectIt is healed in Giti-2010 under the name of
+Subject of the specialtyIt is taught in GITI-2010 under the name of

 Quantitative Management MethodsQuantitative methods of industrial organization

-Transportation and Distribution NetworksIt is healed in the MII (see Mii schedule)
+Transportation and Distribution NetworksIt is taught at the MII (see MII timetable)